CodeCoreYVR/homework_nov_2018_demo/README.md

-# Homework Assignment for Tam Kbeili - November 2018 Bootcamp
+# Homework Assignment for Tam Kbeili for November 2018 Bootcamp

 This repo contains the homework assignments for Tam Kbeili for the November 2018 Bootcamp.